-- (a) Teaching staff in schools other than colleges shall, in addition to when schools are open for students, be in attendance for: - one day prior to the students' first school day of each year; and - one day after the students' final school day of the year, except that teachers in schools in isolated areas (as defined) shall leave on the same day as students. - (b) In respect of colleges, teaching staff shall commence and complete the teacher year one week earlier than teaching staff in other schools. - (c) Teaching staff in schools and colleges shall be in attendance for the equivalent of an additional five days per year.
-These five additional days may be utilised for such purposes as professional development, curriculum development, school planning or for such other purposes as determined by the employer.
+(a) Teaching staff in schools other than colleges shall, in addition to when schools are open for students, be in attendance for:

-(d) Senior School Psychologists shall be in attendance for two weeks in addition to attendance days in (a) or (b) of this clause, at times mutually agreed to by the employer and employee.
+- one day prior to the students' first school day of each year; and - one day after the students' final school day of the year, except that teachers in schools in isolated areas (as defined) shall leave on the same day as students. - (b) In respect of colleges, teaching staff shall commence and complete the teacher year one week earlier than teaching staff in other schools. - (c) Teaching staff in schools and colleges shall be in attendance for the equivalent of an additional five days per year.
+These five additional days may be utilised for such purposes as professional development, curriculum development, school planning or for such other purposes as determined by the employer. - (d) Senior School Psychologists shall be in attendance for two weeks in addition to attendance days in (a) or (b) of this clause, at times mutually agreed to by the employer and employee. - (e) From January 2024, teaching staff in schools other than colleges shall, in addition to when schools are open for students, be in attendance for: - three days immediately prior to the students' first school day of each year; and - one day after the students' final school day of the year, except those teachers in schools in isolated areas (as defined) shall leave on the same day as students.